Jean-François Champollion: Breakthrough

 Although dismissive of Young's work even before he had read it, Champollion obtained a copy of the Encyclopedia article.
-Even though he was suffering from failing health, and the chicanery of the Ultras kept him struggling to maintain his job, it motivated him to return in earnest to the study of the hieroglyphs.
+Even though he was suffering from failing health, and the chicanery of the Ultra-royalists kept him struggling to maintain his job, it motivated him to return in earnest to the study of the hieroglyphs.
 When he was eventually removed from his professorship by the Royalist faction, he finally had the time to work on it exclusively.
 While he awaited trial for treason, he produced a short manuscript, De l'écriture hiératique des anciens Égyptiens, in which he argued that the hieratic script was simply a modified form of hieroglyphic writing.
 Young had already anonymously published an argument to the same effect several years earlier in an obscure journal, but Champollion, having been cut off from academia, had probably not read it.
 In addition, Champollion made the fatal error of claiming that the hieratic script was entirely ideographic.
 Champollion himself was never proud of this work and reportedly actively tried to suppress it by buying the copies and destroying them.

 These errors were finally corrected later that year when Champollion correctly identified the hieratic script as being based on the hieroglyphic script, but used exclusively on papyrus, whereas the hieroglyphic script was used on stone, and demotic used by the people.
 Previously, it had been questioned whether the three scripts even represented the same language; and hieroglyphic had been considered a purely ideographic script, whereas hieratic and demotic were considered alphabetic.
 Young, in 1815, had been the first to suggest that the demotic was not alphabetic, but rather a mixture of "imitations of hieroglyphics" and "alphabetic" signs.
 Champollion, in contrast, correctly considered the scripts to coincide almost entirely, being in essence different formal versions of the same script.

 In the same year, he identified the hieroglyphic script on the Rosetta stone as being written in a mixture of ideograms and phonetic signs, just as Young had argued for Demotic.
 He reasoned that if the script was entirely ideographic the hieroglyphic text would require as many separate signs as there were separate words in the Greek text.
 But there were in fact fewer, suggesting that the script mixed ideographic and phonetic signs.
 This realization finally made it possible for him to detach himself from the idea that the different scripts had to be either fully ideographic or fully phonetic, and he recognized it as being a much more complex mixture of sign types.
 This realization gave him a distinct advantage.